Nickel Plate Road 765: History

-Background (1925–1944)
+Background

 At the turn of the 20th century, railroads faced a surmounting problem: an increase in traffic and limited steam technology.
 Railroads commonly relied on drag freights with engines that could pull heavy tonnage but at low speeds.
 Following experiments with existing designs, Lima Locomotive Works developed a new wheel arrangement to accommodate an increase in the size of the locomotive's firebox.
 An increase in the firebox size allowed more coal combustion and subsequent heat output, improving the amount of steam developed and increasing horsepower.
 These and other modifications created the concept of "horsepower at speed" or "Super-power" in Lima's parlance.

 In 1925, this "Super-power" technology was successfully realized in a prototype designated the A-1, which was tested in the Berkshire Mountains of the Boston & Albany Railroad, hence the common name of the locomotive type.
 The 2-8-4 design was quickly adopted by the New York Central, Erie Railroad, Illinois Central, Pere Marquette, Boston & Maine, Chesapeake & Ohio and the Nickel Plate Road.

 The Nickel Plate Road was able to eventually employ 80 Berkshires on high-speed freight and passenger trains with the first order (designated S Class) 15 were supplied by the American Locomotive Works (ALCO) in 1934 based on Lima's design.
 Eight years later, Lima began producing three more sub-classes, which differed from the S class in little more than weight.
 Class S-1 (715–739) in 1942, class S-2 (740–769) in 1944 and class S-3 (770–779) in 1949.
 As a group, these engines were referred to as the "Seven Hundreds."

 An additional number of Berkshires (S-4 class) were acquired when the Nickel Plate Road leased the Wheeling and Lake Erie Railroad in 1949.
 As a direct result of the Berkshire class, the railroad earned a reputation for high-speed service, which later became its motto.

 No. 765's construction was completed on September 8, 1944.

-Revenue service (1944–1958)
+Revenue service

-No. 765 was first assigned to Bellevue, Ohio, where it was used primarily on the Nickel Plate's fast freight trains.
+No. 765 was first assigned to Bellevue, Ohio, where it was used primarily on NKP's fast freight trains.
 After World War II, the locomotive worked primarily out of a classification yard in the east side of Fort Wayne, Indiana.

-Its final revenue run came on June 14, 1958 when No. 765 was activated to supply steam heat to a stranded passenger train.
-That December, it became the last Nickel Plate Road Berkshire under steam.
+Its final revenue run came on June 14, 1958, but was activated one final time to supply steam heat to a stranded passenger train that December, becoming the last Nickel Plate Road Berkshire under steam.

 As evidence of their reputation, Fort Wayne's The News-Sentinel remarked in a June 7 article that "the Nickel Plate's massive Berkshires – steam engines that look like an engine should – have always been the special pets of Fort Wayne and area rail buffs.
 But not for long.
 The famed Berkshires carved an enviable record in railroad history and were the most colorful engines in this part of the country.
 On the Nickel Plate they were just as economical as diesel power, but the Berkshires are giving up in the inevitable face of progress."